emanueltewolde/emanueltewolde.github.io/_pages/about.md

 Hi!

 I am Emanuel Tewolde and a first-year PhD student in the Computer Science Department of Carnegie Mellon University.
-I am fortunate enough to be advised by [Vincent Conitzer](http://www.cs.cmu.edu/~conitzer/) and part of the [Foundations of Cooperative AI Lab](http://www.cs.cmu.edu/~focal/).
+I am fortunate enough to be advised by [Vincent Conitzer](http://www.cs.cmu.edu/~conitzer/) and to be part of the [Foundations of Cooperative AI Lab](http://www.cs.cmu.edu/~focal/).
+I work on the broad intersection of Artificial Intelligence and strategic decision making.

 Old Stuff
 ======